smart-on-fhir/health-cards/docs/index.md

 ## Issuer Generates Results

-When the issuer is ready to genearte a Health Card, the issuer creates a FHIR payload and packs it into a corresponding Health Card VC (or Health Card Set), ensuring the resulting payloads follow the (QR Embedding requirements)[every-health-card-can-be-embedded-in-a-qr-code].
+When the issuer is ready to generate a Health Card, the issuer creates a FHIR payload and packs it into a corresponding Health Card VC (or Health Card Set), ensuring the resulting payloads follow the [QR Embedding requirements](every-health-card-can-be-embedded-in-a-qr-code).

 ```mermaid
 sequenceDiagram